 – – – – –

 A real city!
-I cannot believe I am saying that about what, just five months back I would have considered a flyspeck of a barbarian outpost.
-I don’t think there are even twenty thousand people here, but that is more than the in every village we have passed since crossing the eastern edge of the desert.
+I cannot believe I am saying that about what, just five months back I would have considered this place a flyspeck of a barbarian outpost.
+I don’t think there are even twenty thousand people here, but that is more than the combined total of every village we have passed since crossing the eastern edge of the desert.
 Kang Tai has pointed out some writing on a building that once served as a barracks.
 Apparently, this was the westernmost outpost during the former Han dynasty.
 I wonder if they realize that our maps still claim this land?
 They certainly do not speak any language I recognize.

 The local mayor has heard of our quest and requested that his son, Jushi, join us on our journey.
 No one from our party has ever traveled further west than this little city: Sulei, Shulig, or Kashyar, (apparently the town has a different name for each language spoken here).
-So the addition to our group is more than welcome.
+So this new addition to our group is more than welcome.
 To be honest, even if he did not know the land and speak the languages of these barbarians, I would welcome a different face.
 Shi Huangdi has told every story he knows a hundred times and as dry as they all are, nobody else has made the effort to do anything to keep our spirits up.
 This emperor had better be worth it.
 When I return home, I will never again set outside of my precious Chang’an.

 – – – – –